 In both our phosphate and potash operations in the United States, Canada and Brazil, prior to the start of mining - or when extending or expanding a mine - permits are secured from local, regional, state and federal government agencies.
-This thorough planning and approval process protects water, air, ecology, wildlife, transportation, safety and other environmental, health, and public welfare considerations.
+This thorough environmental and biological assessment, followed by coordinated planning with agencies and approval process protects water, air, ecology, wildlife, transportation, safety, and other environmental, health, and public welfare considerations.

-We work with multiple parties to evaluate ecological resource preservation opportunities and to avoid and minimize any harm to state and federally protected wildlife species found on mine properties.
+We work with multiple parties to evaluate ecological resource preservation opportunities to integrate habitat connectivity regionally, and to avoid, minimize, and mitigate any harm to state- and federally protected plant and wildlife species found on mine properties.

 Phosphate mining represents a temporary disturbance of ecological resources.
 Once mining is complete, we conduct acre-for-acre reclamation and return mined lands to productive uses for wildlife and people.
-To promote biodiversity, Mosaic may introduce certain species into reclaimed lands, such as the gopher tortoise, that may have previously resided on the parcel but were moved prior to mining.
+To promote biodiversity, Mosaic supports best practices of preserving and using topsoil, improving mining soils with organics, and establishing diverse plant communities through native seeding and native plant propagation in nurseries.
+Mosaic also supports the reintroduction of species into reclaimed lands, such as the gopher tortoise, that may have previously resided on the parcel but were moved prior to mining.
 Introductions and relocations of protected species are conducted in accordance with federal and state requirements and guidelines.
+In addition, Mosaic accelerates the reuse of reclamation landscapes by wildlife by providing rare resources such as nesting structures and cavities - for example, in our Florida mining areas, where the Federally Threatened Crested Caracara can live.
+Similarly, reuse of weathered utility poles with cavities and nesting boxes provides nesting sites for State Threatened Southeastern American Kestrels.

-In our potash facilities located in Saskatchewan, Canada, our approach to evaluating potential impacts to wildlife includes biological assessments for projects located in new or expanded footprint areas.
-Since potash mining is underground, such impacts are rare once a facility is in operation.
+In our potash facilities located in Saskatchewan, Canada, Mosaic's evaluation of potential impacts to wildlife includes biological assessments of all projects.
+Since potash mining is underground, such impacts are minimal once a facility is in operation and the above-ground infrastructure is developed.
 Assessments include field surveys to identify rare species of plants, birds, mammals, reptiles and amphibians of special concern that may be impacted.
 Survey methods follow the recommendations of the provincial and federal agencies.
-Biological assessments for all expansion areas at the potash facilities followed this approach.